harthur/nomnom/README.md

 # Command interface
 A command is specified with `nomnom.command('name')`.
 All these functions can be chained on a command:

+#### option

+Add an option specifically for this command.

 #### options

-The options for this command.
+Add options for this command as a hash of options keyed by name.

 #### callback